Monday July 16, 2012

 There, four local bands, The Rockhounds, Live Wire, Static and Circle of Stone, each performed sets for the crowd.
 Food and beverages also were available.
 There were a series of raffles, with the big one being a vacation gift package worth $5,000, sponsored by the Berkshire Travel Group.

-In all, according to Christa Collier, the executive director of Kids' Place,
+In all, according to Christa Collier, the executive director of Kids' Place, more than $25,000 was raised.

 Sunday's event is one of the major fundraisers for Kids' Place, which seeks to raise about $150,000 annually to augment its budget, said Collier.